Legal Requirements for Hiring in Kenya

 Detailing the Five Key Deductions

-4. Housing Levy (1.5% each): Funds affordable housing; deduct from salary and match as employer.
+- Housing Levy (1.5% + 1.5%): Funds affordable housing under the Affordable Housing Act 2024; deduct 1.5% from the employee and match 1.5% as employer.
 Remit monthly with other statutory deductions.

 Integrate these into payroll software Kenya like QuickBooks Kenya for automation.
 This ensures accurate P9 forms and avoids disputes during offboarding.